bright/new-www/_posts/2017-10-31-dockerizing-android-builds.md

 Accept? (y/N):
 ```

 Unfortunately, the tool doesn't provide any parameter to automatically answer "yes", so it might be inconvenient when you try to automate this process.
-Thankfuflly, there are some ways to overcome this problem.
+Thankfully, there are some ways to overcome this problem.

 ### Solution 1: Copy accepted license agreements to the build machine ###

 Every time you accept a license (using either Android Studio or command line), a license string is appended to a specific file located in `licenses/` subdirectory of Android SDK.
 Once accepted, you may install more packages covered by the same license without additional prompts.
-Moreover, Gradle build can automatically download missing SDK packages as long as the corresponding licese agreements have already been accepted.
+Moreover, Gradle build can automatically download missing SDK packages as long as the corresponding license agreements have already been accepted.

 This gives us an opportunity to get the accepted license files from the developer's computer and copy them to another machine, enabling the builds.
 This approach was also described in the [Android user guide](https://developer.android.com/studio/intro/update.html#download-with-gradle).